igatjens/transifex-tools/README.md

 ## Create project repository

-Create a folder where you will download the projects and copy the files there:
+Create a folder where you will download the translations and download the files by cloning the repository with the following command.

+`git clone https: // github.com / igatjens / transifex-tools.git`

+Assign scripts execution permissions with the following command.

+`cd transifex-tools / && chmod + x * .sh`

+The downloaded files are:

 1. `project.conf`
 2. `tx-configure.sh`